Retention, engagement, monetization.

 Industries have tried.
 It hasn’t been easy.

-You can buy in-depth studies on consumer behavior released by the likes of Forrester and Gartner.
-They’re lengthy, time intensive, expensive, and don’t comprehensively assess your target audience — especially on a psychological level.
+You can buy in-depth studies on consumer behavior from Forrester and Gartner.
+They’re lengthy, time intensive, expensive, and don’t assess your specific audience psychologically.

 Clearing a Path Through These Obstacles